-Dominant trees are: - o 5' height to 4"dbh = Seedling/Sapling - o >4"dbh to 8"dbh = Young Stand - o >8"dbh to 12"dbh = Medium-Aged Stand - o >12"dbh to 20"dbh = Mature Stand - o >20"dbh = Very Mature Stand - When adjacent to a perennial stream, describe or show how to mitigate impacts of development on the following areas which are listed in order of priority and by this hierarchy: - o Wooded slopes of 25% and greater with highly erodible soils, permeable soils, or marine clay soils; - Wooded slopes of 25% and greater having a continuous area of 10,000 square feet; - o Wooded slopes of 15% and greater with highly erodible soils, permeable soils, or marine clay soils; - Wooded and non-wooded 100-year floodplain; - o Non-wooded slopes of 15% and greater with highly erodible soils, permeable soils, or marine clay soils; - o Non-wooded slopes of 25% and greater having a continuous area of 10,000 square feet; - o Non-wooded slopes of 15% and greater with highly erodible soils, permeable soils, or marine clay soils.
+- When adjacent to a perennial stream, describe or show how to mitigate impacts of development on the following areas which are listed in order of priority and by this hierarchy: - Wooded slopes of 25% and greater with highly erodible soils, permeable soils, or marine clay soils. - Wooded slopes of 25% and greater having a continuous area of 10,000 square feet. - Wooded slopes of 15% and greater with highly erodible soils, permeable soils, or marine clay soils. - Wooded and non-wooded 100-year floodplain. - Non-wooded slopes of 15% and greater with highly erodible soils, permeable soils, or marine clay soils. - \circ $\,$ Non-wooded slopes of 25% and greater having a continuous area of 10,000 square feet. - Non-wooded slopes of 15% and greater with highly erodible soils, permeable soils, or marine clay soils.